Parsl/parsl/docs/userguide/overview.rst

 Overview
 ========

-Parsl is designed to enable the straightforward orchestration of asynchronous tasks into dataflow-based workflows in Python.
+Parsl is designed to enable the straightforward orchestration of asynchronous tasks into dataflow-based workflows, in Python.
 Parsl manages the parallel execution of these tasks across computation resources when dependencies (e.g., input data dependencies) are met.

 Developing a workflow is a two-step process:

-1. Annotate functions that can be executed in parallel as Parsl apps.
+1. Define Parsl apps by annotating Python functions that can be executed concurrently.
-2. Specify dependencies between functions using standard Python code.
+2. Use standard Python code to create tasks, by calling such apps, and to specify dependencies among tasks.

-In Parsl, the execution of an app yields `futures <https://en.wikipedia.org/wiki/Futures_and_promises>`_.
+The execution of a Parsl app yields one or more `futures <https://en.wikipedia.org/wiki/Futures_and_promises>`_.
-These futures can be passed to other apps as inputs, establishing a dependency.
-These dependencies are assembled implicitly into `directed acyclic graphs <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_, although these are never explicitly expressed.
-Furthermore, the dependency graph is dynamically built and then updated while the Parsl script executes.
+These futures can be passed to other apps as inputs, establishing dependencies.
+These dependencies are assembled implicitly into `directed acyclic graphs <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_, although such graphs are never explicitly expressed.
+Furthermore, the dependency graph is built dynamically and updated as the Parsl script executes.
 That is, the graph is not computed in advance and is only complete when the script finishes executing.
 Apps that have all their dependencies met are slated for execution (in parallel).

-The following example demonstrates how a MapReduce job can be defined.
+The following example demonstrates how Parsl can be used to specify a MapReduce computation.
+The program first defines two apps, ``app_double`` and ``app_sum``.
+The

 .. code-block:: python